documenso/documenso/README.md

 * `NEXT_PRIVATE_SMTP_FROM_NAME`
 * `NEXT_PRIVATE_SMTP_FROM_ADDRESS`

-> If you are using a reverse proxy in front of Documenso, don't forget to provide the public URL for both `NEXTAUTH_URL` and `NEXT_PUBLIC_WEBAPP_URL` variables!
+> If you are using a reverse proxy in front of Notario, don't forget to provide the public URL for both `NEXTAUTH_URL` and `NEXT_PUBLIC_WEBAPP_URL` variables!

 Now you can install the dependencies and build it: